 You may be unaware of the range of medical specialists involved with microtia treatment.
 You may also have concerns regarding how to talk to your child about the condition.
 Perhaps you are wondering why you should choose surgery for your child when he or she is perfectly happy with a small ear.
 Maybe you are confused about why this congenital deformity was not picked up during a prenatal ultrasound.
-Dr. Reinisch and Dr. Tahiri are always happy to answer your questions and address your concerns in detail.
+Dr. Tahiri is always happy to answer your questions and address your concerns in detail.

 Did I do something during pregnancy that caused the Microtia?